databio/pepatac/README.md

 - read2
 - whatever else you want

 Run your project as above, by passing your project config file to `looper` with `looper run project_config.yaml`.
+This project format called the *standard Portable Encapsulated Project format* and is outlined in more detail in the [pepkit docs](https://pepkit.github.io/docs/home/).

 Looper can also summarize your results, monitor your runs, clean intermediate files to save disk space, and more.
 You can find additional details on what you can do with this in the [looper docs](http://looper.readthedocs.io/).

 ## 4.3 How to run on a cluster or in a container using looper